DavidHo666/e4040-2021fall-project-CDNM/README.md

-# All thr models are contained in this link
+# All the models are contained in this link
 https://drive.google.com/drive/folders/1rP2-YkZh_maPnhwt6EdeQ8NPa82jpUbA?usp=sharing

 # e4040-2021Fall-project